mathexl/heimdall/README.md

 ![](https://dl.dropbox.com/s/yj50zjqjdgoz32v/Screen%20Shot%202017-12-21%20at%2012.35.47%20PM.png?dl=0)

 Low CPU Usage that buffers in input to the Neural Nets for analysis only when a disturbance is detected via the Audio's RMS.
+The original purpose of this project was to implement a low memory runtime for a wake word spotter.
+However, since I used python, this is a null and void implementation due to the space of its dependencies.

+Heimdall's primary advantage, hence, is its low file I/O and CPU usage by being picky about when to pick up keywords.

 ## Pre-Reqs